 You can keep your Bettas warm without a heater.
 However, it’s not advisable as temperature fluctuations can even kill your pet fish.

 Still, there are a few ways to keep them warm without installing a heater.

 – Cover the tank properly

 – Add insulation layers

 – Thermometer to monitor the water temperature of betta’s tank

-How Do I Know My Betta Is Cold?
+How Do I Know They Are Cold?

 Here are some of the symptoms of cold temperature shock in your bettas.

 – Resting at the bottom of the tank